 - Build your timetable on rooster.utwente.nl

 Specialization and research chairs

-Within our Applied Mathematics programme we offer two specializations.
-One, focusses on applied analysis, computational science, and systems theory (SACS), the other on operations research (OR).
+Within our Applied Mathematics programme we offer three specializations.
+The first one focusses on applied analysis, computational science, and systems theory (SACS), the second on operations research (OR) and the third on Data Science (DS).
 The research and education within the specializations is organized by our research chairs.
 Your choice of specialization and the chair within that specialization will influence the courses you'll have to take and the kind or projects you will do during your internship and graduation.

-When you start your programme and specialization you will compose your course programme together with the chairholder of a research chair of your liking.
+When you start your programme and specialization you will compose your course programme together with the chairholder of a research chair of your liking, or in case of Data Science, with the programme mentor.
 If you are unsure which specialization and chair you want to choose you can visit the websites of the chairs and read about their research.
 Hopefully this will help you make your choice for a specialization, and within the first quarter, also a chair.
 If you are still debating what chair would fit best, you should still meet with one of the professors of the specialization of your choice and make a preliminary choice.

 Specialization Mathematical Systems Theory, Applied Analysis and Computational Science (SACS)

 - Mathematics of Computational Science: Professor Jaap van der Vegt